hv-leo/hv-leo/README.md

 ### Analytic Partners 💼

 In part-time, I act as an ETL Expert Consultant for Analytic Partners.
-They produce marketing measurement reports (ROI Genome).
-I have been designing and implementing a data integration architecture to ingest, assess, score, and cleanse data to feed the marketing measurement reports in real-time.
+They produce marketing measurement reports (**ROI Genome**).
+I have been designing and implementing a data integration architecture to ingest, assess, score, and cleanse data to feed the **marketing measurement reports in real-time**.